INDIVIDUAL HERBS

 Wind-Cold-Damp Bi

-Blood Stasis due to Cold, causing dysmenorrhea with or without abdominal masses
+Blood Stasis due to Cold, causing amenorrhea or dysmenorrhea with or without abdominal masses

 Warms the Middle and directs Turbid Yin downward